manageorge/TOB-y-/README.md

 # Features Coming Soon
 - /check_registered: (TO) sends a list of registered players via DM (implemented in next version)
-- Make /standings error if called before registration closed
+- Make /standings error if called before registration closed (implemented in next version)
-- Change /report into modal (form) instead of using parameters
+- Change /report into modal (form) instead of using parameters (implemented in next version, also for /report_other)
 - Change setup, register, and swap modals to default to existing settings or submission, if any
 - /topcut: (TO) pair single-elimination rounds for top N players
 - Option to create pairings upon using /close